Dog anatomy: Vision

 As crepuscular hunters, dogs often rely on their vision in low light situations: They have very large pupils, a high density of rods in the fovea, an increased flicker rate, and a tapetum lucidum.
 The tapetum is a reflective surface behind the retina that reflects light to give the photoreceptors a second chance to catch the photons.
 There is also a relationship between body size and the overall diameter of the eye.
 A range of 9.5 and 11.6 mm can be found between various breeds of dogs.
 This 20% variance is associated with an adaptation toward superior night vision.

 The eyes of different breeds of dogs have different shapes, dimensions, and retina configurations.
 Many long-nosed breeds have a "visual streak"—a wide foveal region that runs across the width of the retina and gives them a very wide field of excellent vision.
 Some long-muzzled breeds, in particular, the sighthounds, have a field of vision up to 270° (compared to 180° for humans).
 Short-nosed breeds, on the other hand, have an "area centralis", a central patch with up to three times the density of nerve endings as the visual streak, giving them detailed sight much more like a human's.
 Some broad-headed breeds with short noses have a field of vision similar to that of humans.

 Most breeds have good vision, but some show a genetic predisposition for myopia—such as Rottweilers, with which one out of every two has been found to be myopic.
 Dogs also have a greater divergence of the eye axis than humans, enabling them to rotate their pupils farther in any direction.
-The divergence of the eye axis of dogs ranges from 12–25°, depending on the breed.
+The divergence of the eye axis of dogs ranges from 12 to 25°, depending on the breed.
 Experimentation has found that dogs can distinguish between complex visual images such as those of a cube or a prism.
 Dogs also show attraction to static visual images such as the silhouette of a dog on a screen, their own reflections, or videos of dogs; however, their interest declines sharply once they are unable to make social contact with the image.